 Greenville Police Officers and other employees will be required to submit to a drug test as a condition of continued employment in order to ascertain prohibited drug use in any case where there exists an individualized "reasonable suspicion" that the officer or employee used or is using illegal drugs.
-Reasonable suspicion that an officer or employee used or is using illegal drugs may be based upon, but not limited to:
+Reasonable suspicion that an officer or employee used or is using illegal drugs.